hasssanezzz/visual-maze-solver/README.md

 # Maze solver

-A maze solving visualzer, using the BFS algorithm.
+A maze solving visualizer, using Dijkstra's algorithm.